SherG/audiotonic/src/site/about.md

 Good question.
 Here's what will happen...

 1. We'll set up a call to discuss your business objectives
 2. We'll have a second meeting to explore skills for your business.
-You decide the next step
+You decide the next step.
 3. Easy-peasy